 How we define co-sponsorship

-The Pace Center’s definition of co-sponsorship is defined as promotional (marketing) and/or funding support between the Pace Center and the student and/or student group, University department/center or community partner organization.
+The Pace Center’s definition of co-sponsorship is defined as promotional (marketing) and/or funding support between the Pace Center and the University department/center or community partner organization.
 The co-sponsored event, activity or project should support the University’s priority around discovering a deeper value of a Princeton education through meaningful service and civic engagement.

 A co-sponsorship request should be submitted at least two weeks in advance of the event, activity or project.
 Requests submitted with less notice may not be possible to support.
 The Pace Center does not retroactively co-sponsor or fund events.